dreambamboo/STT-BOX-public/README.md

 Run the file `inference_STT-BOX.py`.
 If a specific GPU is selected (such as No. 3), run `CUDA_VISIBLE_DEVICES=3 python inference_STT-BOX.py`.
 Finally, you will obtain the heatmap, e.g., "`your_file_name_heatmap.png`".
 Note that the codes are just examples to obtain visualization, and different outputs will be gained when the parameters are changed.
 ## Citation
 Please cite:

-Zhu et al. A deep learning-based system trained for gastrointestinal stromal tumor screening can identify multiple types of soft tissue tumors, in *The American Journal of Pathology*, 2023. (in press)
+Meng Z, Wang G, Su F, et al. A deep learning-based system trained for gastrointestinal stromal tumor screening can identify multiple types of soft tissue tumors[J].
+The American Journal of Pathology, 2023.

+@article{meng2023deep,
+  title={A deep learning-based system trained for gastrointestinal stromal tumor screening can identify multiple types of soft tissue tumors}, author={Meng, Zhu and Wang, Guangxi and Su, Fei and Liu, Yan and Wang, Yuxiang and Yang, Jing and Luo, Jianyuan and Cao, Fang and Zhen, Panpan and Huang, Binhua and others}, journal={The American Journal of Pathology}, year={2023}, publisher={Elsevier}
+}